 - Spread the paste all over the interior surfaces of your oven.
 The baking soda will turn a brownish color as you rub it in.

 - Allow the baking soda mixture to rest for at least 12 hours or overnight.

-- Wipe it clean the next day!
+- (The next day) Wipe it clean!
 I start with paper towels because it's super greasy and gross.
-Once most of the brown muck is gone, I swap over to an All-Purpose cleaner and a cloth or sponge.
+Then, once most of the brown muck is gone, I swap to an All-Purpose cleaner and a cleaning cloth or sponge.

 - Fill an empty spray bottle halfway with white vinegar.

 - Spray the vinegar + cleaner mixture in the oven.
 The vinegar will react with the baking soda and gently foam.
 It is strangely satisfying.